bitrise-io/bitrise/README.md

 ### Release a new version

+1. Update go dependencies (`bitrise run godeps-update`)
+1. PR & merge these changes to the `master` branch
 1. Release a new versions of bitrise-tools (stepman, envman) if there are changes, you can find the dependent tools in `./bitrise/setup.go`:

 ```